2020-21 Graduate Research and Travel Funding Policy

-Submitting an application (along with appropriate justification and budget) for travel funds is mandatory.
-Advisors must approve the Travel Funding Request before it is submitted for consideration.
+Submitting an application (along with appropriate justification and budget) for travel for research material funds is mandatory.
+Advisors must approve the Funding Request before it is submitted for consideration.

 Selection criteria (funding priorities) for graduate student research/travel funding in the History Department (as approved by the Graduate Committee on 2/14/18):

 1. As a general rule, students seeking funding for their first conference/research travel of the year receive priority.

 2. As a general rule, students who have entered Ph.
 D. candidacy are permitted to seek one conference funding per semester.